nxp-appcodehub/rd-mcu-svui/examples/DSMT/example_2/README.md

 - Project compilation should now be successful
 - Generate the binary and use it for an MSD update
-- Command `version` should print 2.0.3
+- In the shell, type `version` and check that the output is the expected one
 - Command `help` should display "es" language as available to change to
 - Change to es by using command `changelang es`
 - Command `commands` should list the newly added commands